 WebPosition was pretty great until Infospace bought them in 2009.
+Then came the outages.
 What was once a wonderfully supported suite of SEO SERP tools turned into a nightmare.
 The newly released Webposition is a web-only interface (vs. software you install on your computer.)
 Whereas you used to pay a few hundred bucks to own the program outright you now have to pay WebPosition a steep monthly fee to use this website.

 What’s wrong with the new WebPosition?